 Tim is much more than “an independent web performance consultant.”
 He’s a world-renowned speaker and the author of some of the most valuable books in the web performance space, including High Performance Images and Implementing Responsive Design.
 He keeps an updated archive of his blogs, articles, speaking engagements.
 Tim has been a speaker at conferences such as Smashing, TechSEOBoost, Performance.Now(), and many more.
 Follow him on Twitter @tkadlec to get the latest on web performance as well as tidbits about what he’s reading and information about his upcoming talks.

 Tatiana Mac is an independent interactive art director and designer currently based out of Portland, Oregon.
 She works directly with organizations to build clear and coherent products and design systems.
 She believes the trifecta of performance, accessibility, and inclusion can work symbiotically to improve our social landscape digitally and physically.
 You could say that Tatiana is a designer and a speaker, but you’d be missing the bigger story.
 Tatiana thoughtfully discusses important issues about ethics and inclusivity on the speaker circuit.
-Don’t miss her incredible talk from the Performance.Now() conference “How Privilege Defines Performance.”
-Follow her on Twitter @tatianatmac.
+Don’t miss her incredible talk from the Performance.Now() conference “How Privilege Defines Performance,” and be sure to follow her @tatianatmac.

 Slack is Rigor’s real-time chat room and the main method of communication and sharing information.
 That’s why we had to mention Mina, senior front-end engineer at Slack, Sasstronaut, and a truly rare gem in technology.
 Mina is an educator, public speaker, and co-organizer of Front Porch, a conference for front-end developers, designers, entrepreneurs, and managers.
 She also teaches for Black Girls Code, and she founded the Dallas chapter of Girl Develop It and DFW Sass.
 Recently, Slack launched a major update to its web and desktop without any new features or a new UI but it loads now 30% faster, and Mina was a huge part of this development.
 Be sure to follow her on Twitter @MinaMarkham.